and23jul/Learning-Repository/CAP/01-cap-step-by-step.md

 Step 1 was the last pure-PowerShell step for a while.
 From here you're creating and editing files, which is editor work.
 Set up the two-pane workbench once:

-1. From inside the `inspection-app` folder in PowerShell, run `code .` to open VS Code on the project.
-(If `code` isn't recognized: open VS Code manually → File → Open Folder → pick the `inspection-app` folder.
+1. From inside the `demo-app` folder in PowerShell, run `code .` to open VS Code on the project.
+(If `code` isn't recognized: open VS Code manually → File → Open Folder → pick the `demo-app` folder.
 Or reinstall VS Code with the "Add to PATH" option ticked.)

 2. Install the **SAP CDS Language Support** extension (publisher: SAP SE) from the Extensions panel (`Ctrl+Shift+X`, search "CDS").
 Without it you're editing `.cds` files blind — with it you get highlighting, autocomplete, and inline errors.